dandalpiaz/transit-cu/README.md

 - hide unavailable filters on stop pages?
 - search stops by current location? show map for each stop?
 - separate page - mark all stops on a Google Map, draw polylines for routes, allow route selection
-- remove favorites JS code from homepage
+- remove filter JS code from homepage?
 - add directional filters (N, S, E, W, etc.)
     - have all options nested under an AM and PM section
 - add filter for "hopper" buses